intermine/im-docs/docs/get-started/amazon.rst

  $ ./start.sh

-Your MalariaMine web application will be then available on
+Your BioTestMine web application will be then available on

   http://the_instance_public_DNS:8080/malariamine